-Storage for internal kvdb
+Storage for the internal KVDB

 Provide a separate drive to Portworx nodes through the

-This metadata drive will be used for storing internal kvdb data as well as Portworx metadata such as journal or timestamp data.
+This metadata drive will be used for storing internal KVDB data as well as Portworx metadata such as journal or timestamp data.

-Use the following command to label nodes in kubernetes
+Use the following command to label nodes in Kubernetes:

 kubectl label nodes <list of node-names> px/metadata-node=true